 - Birth or adoption of a child

-- Employee starts a second job
+- Starting a second job

 - Spouse has an employment change

-- Decides to itemize deductions
+- Decision to itemize deductions

 - Too much or too little is being withheld

-When you receive a new Form W-4, the form goes into effect no later than the start of the first payroll period ending on or after the 30th day from the date you received the new Form W-4.
+When you receive a new Form W-4: The form goes into effect no later than the start of the first payroll period ending on or after the 30th day from the date you received the new Form W-4.

 How much do I withhold from employee wages?